-To get an Arkansas driver’s license, you must visit a local revenue office to present the necessary documentation and potentially complete written and vision exams.
-You’ll need to provide proof of identity and residency, such as a valid passport or utility bill.
-Importantly, you will have to surrender your out-of-state license and may need to pass the Arkansas written and vision tests depending on the status of your current license.
+To get an Arkansas driver’s license, visit a local revenue office with the required documents.
+These typically include proof of identity (like a valid passport) and proof of residency (such as a utility bill).
+You’ll need to surrender your out-of-state license and may be asked to pass vision and written exams, depending on your license status.

 Eligibility Requirements For Driver’s License from Out-of-State In Arkansas